vfosnar/SCEE/README.md

 * add "show/edit tags" other answer
 * allow hiding notes by specific users (select by name or id)
 * allow forcing resurvey of specific tags (only works if there is possibility of resurvey)
+* show other quests for the same element (even hidden and disabled ones)